-The CODM identified 2 operating segments within the South African economic environment for 2023 - Retail bank and Business bank.
+The CODM identified 3 operating segments within the South African economic environment - Retail bank, Business bank and the Insurance business.
 The business is widely distributed with no reliance on any major clients.
 In addition, no client accounts for more than 10% of revenue.